 Pressures are mounting on multiple fronts.
 On top of the burden of an aging asset base, grids need to be adapted to new power flows as the energy transition progresses.
 At the same time, low interest rates and political pressure to keep public services affordable are driving regulators to reduce remuneration for grid operators while maintaining or raising standards for service quality.
 As a result, the capital remuneration allowed by regulators (in terms of weighted average cost of capital, or WACC) has shown a sharp decline in countries from Europe to the United States to Australia (Exhibit 1).

 Grid operators will also share in the economic repercussions accompanying the humanitarian crisis of the global COVID-19 pandemic.
 In the short term, the regulated revenues of operators offer a degree of financial protection, although those in some countries may experience temporary revenue deficits.
-In the medium to long term, grid fees could be lowered by regulators seeking to reduce costs
+In the medium to long term, grid fees could be lowered by regulators seeking to reduce costs for customers.

 The convergence of these factors is prompting the sector to renew its focus on operational performance.
 Benchmarking and our global industry experience show that top performers can achieve impressive improvements from efforts to optimize their operational expenditure, regardless of the evolution of their regulatory asset base (Exhibit 2).
 For other operators wishing to follow suit, we have identified three key insights that can help them target their efforts, along with three ways to use advanced analytics to unlock their potential (see sidebar, “Extracting insights from benchmarking”).

 Insight 1: Quality doesn’t have to be expensive